dennys246/snowGAN/README.md

 This is an example of a picture generated from the snowGAN after training on ~1500 images over 50 epochs...
 ![IMG_3451](https://github.com/user-attachments/assets/466bdbd6-0186-488e-8f8a-fd426b7bf2d2)

-This is an actively evolving project, with only 1/2 of the dataset being utilized so far.
-Over the Spring/Summer of 2025 data preprocessing will be finishing up and the dataset should be released publicly.
-At that time this project will be updated with thorough guidance for downloading the dataset, pre-trained snowGAN and other models to experiment with in your own pet or professional projects!

 ## Intended uses & limitations
 - Intended for research and artistic generation of snow scenes.
 - Not suitable for safety-critical applications.